 executed uniformly across platforms.

-A component when installed may also automatically install related user-defined functions (UDFs).
-If so, the component when uninstalled also automatically uninstalls those UDFs.
+A component when installed may also automatically install related loadable functions.
+If so, the component when uninstalled also automatically uninstalls those functions.